keelback-code/wizard-name-generator/README.md

 Known bugs

 The code is set up so that when the name history reaches 6 entries, it will wait 4 seconds and then an alert will pop up, letting the reader know that the history will be erased.
-I added in this buffer because otherwise, in some browsers,
+I added in this buffer because otherwise, in some browsers, the alert covers the name display immediately and that name can only be seen in the alert.
+The bug here is that if the user is speeding through, until the alert pops up they can continue to generate names.
+The names will still appear in the alert so I decided this is preferable to taking out the buffer.
+The user experience is not negatively affected by being able to generate an extra 2-4 names.

 ### Deployment